eiriklied/commitboards/README.md

 ### Done

+- known bug: sometimes a computer comes back from offline
+  - it uploads many commits, where the oldest commits are uploaded last.
+  - this causes the auto updating js to poll for last with an id
+  - fixed by using id of last commit when polling, looking up the last commit and searching for commits with committed_at after that specific commit
 - add automatic updating (check if response sais update.
 If so, run the install command with curl)
 - get github url/add github link to commit
 - add some more css animations with better installation instructions